wavefrontHQ/docs/pages/doc/csp_area_differences.md

   ![A graphic showing information how to generate API token for the user account for onboarded and original subscriptions.](images/csp-api-token-user.png)

-* Use a server to server app (which is the equivalent of a service account), obtain the OAuth credentials, such as ID and secret, associated with the server to server app and exchange them for an access token.
+* Create a server to server app (which is the equivalent of a service account), obtain its OAuth credentials (app ID and app secret), and exchange them for an access token.

    ![A graphic showing information how to generate API token for a service account or server to server app  for onboarded and original subscriptions.](images/csp-api-token-apps.png)